Somatic Therapy Training in Canada

 The SAP training has a focus on the reparation of relational injury (insecure attachment), by processing through the body, leaning into psychodynamic relational process and attachment theory.
 In addition, the training works with incident trauma.
 This unique foundation makes it distinct from Somatic Experiencing (SE) and similar body-based therapies.

-Our program is suited for psychotherapists/clinicians already practicing within their regulated scope of practice and looking to deepen their somatic therapy skills.
+Our offerings are suited for psychotherapists/clinicians already practicing within their regulated scope of practice and looking to deepen their somatic therapy skills.

-How is this training grounded in evidence-based practice?
+How are these trainings grounded in evidence-based practice?

-Somatic therapy draws on research in neuroscience, attachment theory, and trauma studies — including Polyvagal Theory and Interpersonal Neurobiology — to inform its practices.
+Somatic therapy draws on research in neuroscience, attachment theory, and trauma studies — including Polyvagal Theory and Interpersonal Neurobiology — to inform clinical practice.
 Many approaches used in somatic therapy are grounded in well-documented psychological and physiological frameworks.

 What’s the difference between somatic therapy and traditional talk therapy?